deepugami/Fluent/Task_1/GUIDE.md

 ## 6) Call the auction from Node

 Use the provided ESM script `local/js-client/testDutchAuction.mjs` to read the artifact and interact.
-Make sure the artifact path matches Hardhat’s configured sources directory (`src`).
+Make sure the artifact path matches Hardhat’s configured sources directory (`contracts/solidity`).

 ```bash
 cd local